ksu-is/Quote-of-the-Day-IS_acc-/projectroadmap.md

 7-13-20

-Implemented code from a Youtube video rather than the 'Python Teaching Code' code.
+Implemented code from a Youtube video called "Python Tkinter 06 Links Buttons to Functions' by George Boole rather than the 'Python Teaching Code' code.
 The new code is more in line with my project needs as my calculator is for text and not math functions.
 With this new code, the GUI was not popping up.
 A classmate suggested I add 'rw.mainloop()' to the end of my coed and this solved the problem.

 Emerging task: add monday_fun through sat_func
 7-14